sumitsingh2001/sumitsingh2001/README.md

   </head>
   <body>
     <p align="right">
-      THE REASON TO LOVE TECH IS UNKNOWN, IT'S AN ANONMOUS BEAUTY
+      THE REASON TO LOVE TECH IS UNKNOWN, IT'S AN ANONYMOUS BEAUTY
     </p>
     <p>
       <a href="#">